pinpox/pgp2ssh/README.md

 ❯ ./pgp2ssh
 ```

+**Nix/NixOS Users**

+A flake is provided for Nix users.
+Just use `nix run` instead of building and
+running manually.

 It'll ask you for the path to your private PGP key, followed by choosing the key/subkey and if your PGP key is encrypted it'll ask for the passphrase.

 In the output, verify that the public SSH key printed matches the one in `metadata.json`.